Skip to main content

 Schedule Routine Maintenance

 The lifespan of your office copier machines determines the efficiency of your machine in reducing printer problems.
-You can determine its lifespan and reschedule for maintenance or replacement by knowing the number of pages you print per month.
+You can choose its lifespan and reschedule for maintenance or replacement by knowing how many pages you print monthly.

-With routine maintenance, you will be able to determine which parts of the machine impact its inefficiency and when to replace the parts or the entire machine.
+With routine maintenance, you can determine which parts of the machine impact its inefficiency and when to replace the parts or the entire machine.
 With scheduled maintenance, you will know when evolution technology needs to be replaced.

 Identify the Print Needs in Your Organization

-Saving on printing costs requires an in-depth analysis of how you use your copier.
+Saving on printing costs requires an in-depth analysis of your copier use.
 This will require you to have a list of the most important documents that need to be printed, such as invoices, payment vouchers, and reports.

-Identifying your needs will help you when purchasing an office copier since you will find multi-function printers more cost-effective.
+Identifying your needs will help you purchase an office copier since you will find multi-function printers more cost-effective.

 Eliminate the Number of Personal Copiers